kagisearch/vectordb/README.md

 ## Embeddings performance analysis

-We evaluate embeddings models using standaridized benchmarks (higher is better).
-Average latency measured on CPU (lower is better).
+We constantly evaluate embedding models using standardized benchmarks (higher is better).
+Average latency is measured locally on CPU (lower is better).
 Benchmark data pulled from [MTEB](https://huggingface.co/spaces/mteb/leaderboard).